-And sure, we’ve thought it would be good to do some volunteer work with our kids, but let’s be realistic here – between work, school, after-school activities, sports, cooking dinner, and trying to stay sane, it’s not always possible to have a regular volunteer commitment.
+And sure, we’ve thought about doing volunteer work with our kids, but let’s be realistic here – between work, school, after-school activities, sports, cooking dinner, and trying to stay sane, it’s not always possible to have a regular volunteer commitment.

 Volunteer Activities You Can Do at Home: